 The kind of roller skate boots also affects the weight.
 Roller derby boots are hard, while street skate boots are softer.
 Some boots are thick that provide more ankle support and have heavier buckles, while others are just for light indoors skating.

 Roller Skate Wheels

-First, there are the indoor wheels vs outdoor wheels, which have different composition and weight.
+First, there are the indoor wheels vs outdoor wheels, which have different compositions and weights.
 Then there are wheels with relatively larger diameters that give more speed, while the smaller wheels are more suitable for beginners.
 Some wheels are just plain plastic.